 Packed with the most scrumptious saucy tofu, crunchy veggies and rice noodles, this noodle bowl is everything!
 Here's what you'll need.

 TOFU - Choose firm or extra-firm tofu for the best results.
 Tofu texture and its ability to soak up sauce is greatly improved by pressing excess water from the tofu.
-Just wrap the block of tofu in some paper towelling or a clean kitchen towel, and place a few heavy cookbooks on top for 10 minutes or more.
-The tofu is then baked and quickly fried in the spicy peanut sauce which makes it thick, sticky, and completely irresistible.
+If you don't have a tofu press, just wrap the block of tofu in some paper towelling or a clean kitchen towel.
+Place a few heavy cookbooks or a heavy cast iron pan on top for 10-15 minutes or more.
+Slice the tofu into cubes, bake then quickly stir fry in the spicy peanut sauce which makes it thick, sticky, and completely irresistible.

 Reader Review: 'This "Spicy Satay Tofu Noodle Bowl" is so delish.
 I have tried tofu recipes a couple of times ... but were without the wow factor.
 This is the recipe that makes tofu so versatile, tasty and healthy!
 It is now on the weekly menu.'
 Colleen

 While there are a few steps, they're all easy, and worth it.
-I've included a few suggestions below for managing your time.
+I've included time management tips below.

-Toss everything together, sauce it up, add the garnish, and serve with extra sauce, sriracha, chopped peanuts, and lime wedges.
+- Divide the noodles evenly between bowls, top with vegetables and tofu.
+Drizzle with extra sauce, herbs, sriracha, chopped peanuts, and lime wedges.